mark2515/mark2515.github.io/README.md

 ```
 Open http://localhost:5173 to view it in your browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-# Contributing
+# Contact
-If you want to contribute to this project, please fork this repository and create a pull request, or drop me an email at kha112@sfu.ca
+If you find my work interesting and see potential for collaboration, feel free to reach out via my personal website or email me at hekunlong2515@gmail.com